biotite.sequence.align.KmerTable

 The KmerAlphabet to use for the new table.
 Should be the same alphabet that was used to calculate the input kmers.

-Arrays containing the symbol codes for k-mers from a sequence.
-For each array the index of the k-mer code in the array, is stored in the table.
+List where each array contains the filtered subset of k-mer codes from a sequence.
+For each array the index of the k-mer code in the array, is stored in the table as sequence position.
+The list may contain multiple elements for multiple sequences.

 The reference IDs for the sequences.
 These are used to identify the corresponding sequence for a k-mer match.
-By default the IDs are counted from 0 to n for n input kmers.
+By default the IDs are counted from 0 to m.

 tableKmerTable